canada87/web_traffic/README.md

 # Main
 2 main files main_competition.py and main_competition_prophet.py

-main_competition uses a DNN to predict
+main_competition uses a DNN with a vgg16 1d configuration to predict

 main_competition_prophet uses prophet to predict